Amirthavarshini-Dhanavel/MimickMyStyle_LLM/README.md

 1. **Running on Google Colab**:
-   If you're using the provided Jupyter Notebook (or Google Colab) environment, follow the steps in the `Run_in_Notebook.ipynb` file
+   If you're using the Jupyter Notebook (or Google Colab) environment, follow the steps in the `Run_in_Notebook.ipynb` file

 2. **Running on Desktop**:
    If you're running the project on your desktop via the terminal, install the latest version of Unsloth directly from its GitHub repository and follow the steps below: